tejaavula/Avula_Project/README.md

 - service
 - repository
 - entity

-iii) The code that is used in the packages has been uploaded in this link :
+iii) The code that is used in the packages has been uploaded in this link : [Click Here](https://github.com/tejaavula/Avula_Project/tree/main/course-management-system)